-Though there have been slight modifications to the plans from conceptual review due to budget concerns, Staff continues to find that the proposed buildings will complement the existing buildings on the site, and that the building materials are structurally durable and low maintenance.
-Staff notes that the overall property is not widely visited by the citizenry, and the proposed buildings will not contain public-facing functions.
+Though there have been slight modifications to the plans from conceptual review due to budget concerns, the Urban Design Committee continues to find that the proposed buildings will complement the existing buildings on the site, and that the building materials are structurally durable and low maintenance.
+The Committee notes that the overall property is not widely visited by the citizenry, and the proposed buildings will not contain public-facing functions.

-Staff finds that the final plans are consistent with the recommendations made by the UDC and Planning Commission during conceptual review.
-Staff further finds that the proposal is consistent with the recommendations of the Urban Design Guidelines and with the zoning and Master Plan Land Use designations for industrial uses for the site.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final approval as submitted.
+The Committee finds that the final plans are consistent with the recommendations made during conceptual review.
+The Committee further finds that the proposal is consistent with the recommendations of the Urban Design Guidelines and with the zoning and Master Plan Land Use designations for industrial uses for the site.
+Therefore, the Urban Design Committee recommends that the Planning Commission grant final approval as submitted.